tidyverse/tidyverse.org/content/blog/tuning-delights/index.md

 ## Interactive issue logging

 Imagine, in the previous example, we made some subtle error in specifying the tuning process.
-For example, mistakenly passing a function to `extract` elements of the proposed workflows that contains some mistakes:
+For example, passing a function to `extract` elements of the proposed workflows that injects some warnings and errors into the tuning process:

 <div class="highlight">